o-ran-sc/sim-a1-interface/near-rt-ric-simulator/README.md

 Note that test can be performed both using the nonsecure http port and the secure https port.

-Build and start the simulator container using: ./build\_and\_start.sh nonsecure|secure This will build and start the container in interactive mode.
+Build and start the simulator container using: ./build\_and\_start.sh This will build and start the container in interactive mode.
 The built container only resides in the local docker repository.
 Note, the default port is 8085 for http and 8185 for https.
 When running the simulator as a container, the defualt ports can be re-mapped to any port on the localhost.